exercism/javascript/reference/keywords/async.md

 # `async`

-Marks a [function][concept-functions] to be asynchronous function; an asynchronous function is a function which operates asynchronously via the [event loop][concept-event-loop], using an implicit [`Promise`][global-objects-promise] to return its result.
+Marks a [function][concept-functions] to be an asynchronous function; an asynchronous function is a function that operates asynchronously via the [event loop][concept-event-loop], using an implicit [`Promise`][global-objects-promise] to return its result.

 See [concurrency][concept-concurrency].